About

-TIPS & RESOURCES
+PHOTOJOURNALISM TIPS & RESOURCES

-Articles, Guides and Resources for Photojournalists
+Articles, Tips and Resources for Photojournalists

-Through the Lens, Inside the Storm: How Photojournalists Navigate ADHD
+How Photojournalists Navigate ADHD

 For photojournalists, chaos isn’t the enemy — it’s the job.
 And for those living with ADHD, it might also be the cure.
 In the field, the restless, stimulus-hungry brain finds its perfect match: unpredictable environments, high stakes, and no two moments alike.
 But once the camera comes down, the same wiring that makes these photographers exceptional can quietly make the rest of the job feel impossible.